chibbss/fitai-backend/docs/guides/REDIS_SETUP_GUIDE.md

 - Session storage (if enabled)

 **Q: How do I clear the cache?**
 A: Cache auto-expires after 5 minutes.
-To manually clear:
+To manually clear via Redis Cloud dashboard or:
 ```bash
 redis-cli -u your-redis-url
 > KEYS fitai:calendar:*
 > DEL key1 key2 key3 ...
 ```

+**Q: What if my free tier database pauses?**
+A: Redis Cloud free tier may pause after inactivity.
+Just reactivate it in the dashboard - it takes a few seconds.

 ---

 **Ready to set up?** Follow the steps above and you'll be caching in minutes! 🚀